mnebus/micronaut-kafka-rest-app/README.md

 ./mvnw mn:run
 ```

-To run the application w/out any dependencies on local kafka:
+To run the application in a docker container:
 1. build/install the local docker image
 ```
 ./mvnw clean package -Dpackaging=docker